Hysterical (podcast)

+Synopsis

-girls experienced symptoms similar to Tourette syndrome without any clear causes.
+Over a dozen girls experienced symptoms similar to Tourette syndrome without any clear causes.
 The show discusses the 1970 Lehigh Valley Railroad derailment as a potential cause.
 The town also has a large former Jell-o factory that has polluted a nearby river.
 The show explores the misogynistic history of hysteria.
 Throughout the show Taberski interviews most of the people involved with the incident.

+Reception

 James Marriott wrote in The Times that "There is much to enjoy here but, as with so many shows nowadays, there is way too much padding."